Audi R8C: Racing history

 Unlike the R8R, which was able to complete a full testing program, the R8C was completed late and had very little test time prior to the 24 Hours of Le Mans group test in May.
 Consequently, the cars suffered numerous setbacks and lacked pace both compared to the R8Rs and overall.
 The R8Cs were capable of hitting speeds upward of 350 km/h on the Mulsanne Straight, but they lacked handling stability compared to other cars and hence lacked overall speed across a full lap.
 While the R8Rs managed the 8th and 11th fastest times, the R8Cs could only manage the 22nd and 28th fastest times.
 Many of the R8Cs' problems stemmed from aerodynamic instability, which, besides creating handling difficulties, was causing a build-up of air underneath the engine cover.
 This issue caused the R8Cs to lose their rear engine covers on several occasions while at speed.

 Audi Sport UK was unable to significantly improve the R8Cs in the month between the test and the actual race.
 Qualifying for the 24 Hours of Le Mans produced very similar results to the test in the case of the R8C.
 Car no. 10 only qualified 20th, while car no. 9 was even further behind in 23rd.
 Conversely, the R8Rs were able to qualify 9th and 11th.
 During the race, both the R8Rs and R8Cs suffered numerous gearbox difficulties, but Audi Sport Team Joest was better able to cope with the issues on the R8Rs compared to Audi Sport UK with the R8Cs.
 Car no. 9 was forced to drop out of the race after just 55 laps with gearbox woes, while the car no. 10 succumbed to gearbox failure after the midpoint of the race, on lap 198.
 In contrast, both R8Rs finished the race despite their gearbox difficulties, finishing in 3rd and 4th place, 5 and 19 laps behind the winning car respectively.

 After Le Mans, Audi decided it would concentrate on only one of the two projects going forward.
 The dismal performance of the R8C, combined with the exodus of all the other manufacturers from the LMGTP class, led Audi to focus on developing the R8R.
-This would lead to the Audi R8 (race car), which would win Le Mans a total of 5 times between 2000 and 2005.
+This would lead to the R8, which would win Le Mans a total of 5 times between 2000 and 2005.

 However, Audi would return to the LMGTP class in 2001 with the Bentley EXP Speed 8.
 Although similar visually to the R8C, the Bentley EXP Speed 8 was a fresh design other than the Audi engine which powered it and the aerodynamic lessons learned from the R8C.
 In 2003, the Bentley Speed 8, the evolution of the EXP Speed 8, and, somewhat the spiritual successor of the R8C, won Le Mans.
 This made the Speed 8 the only car to beat the Audi R8 - the direct evolution of the Audi R8R - at the 24 Hours of Le Mans.